3lvy/Pytorch-Paligemma-/README.md

 This is a PyTorch implementation of Google's [PaliGemma Visual Language Model](https://ai.google.dev/gemma/docs/paligemma) from scratch in PyTorch exploring components such as the [SigLip Vision Model](https://arxiv.org/abs/2303.15343) and [Gemma Language Model](https://arxiv.org/abs/2403.08295).

 The model takes both image and text as input and generates text as output.
-Additionally, it can perform a range of computer-vision tasks including:
+Additionally, it can be fine-tuned on a range of computer-vision tasks including:

 .
 Image and Video Captioning,